 The Prince reiterated this “two maximum” point about children in his speech to his fellow elites attending the exclusive climate change summit in Sicily, hosted by Google.

 Oh, where to begin?

 Prince Harry is the second child of Prince Charles, a global warming alarmist-in-chief.
-Harry’s new stance about children places him in the extremist camp in believing that the existence of people is zero-sum bad for the earth.
+Harry’s new stance about children places him in the extremist camp in believing that the existence of people is zero-sum bad for Earth.
 After all, we have a carbon footprint of 58.6 tons per person annually, we’re told.
 It’s not clear if Dr. Goodall asked him to elaborate on how more human exhaling of CO2 would alter the planet’s climate trajectory.

 Another question for the Prince and Princess of Sussex – why bother having another child?
 Why not stop at one, like the Chinese?
 Their new baby, Prince Archie, if he lives to be 80, will spew 4,688 tons of carbon.
 Two children would mean 9,376 tons over eight decades.

 Furthermore, if they stick with one child, the replacement rate of 2.1 children per couple has nearly been met if you combine little Archie with his three cousins, the children of his older brother, Prince William, and his wife, Kate Middleton, the Duchess of Cambridge.
 (Rumor has it that William and Kate are not done having children, and good for them.)